drmacro/wordinator/README.md

 You can use your own XSLT transform to generate SWPX files from any XML (or JSON source for that matter).
 You may find it easier to generate HTML and then use that as input to the Wordinator.

 If you need to go from Word documents back to XML, you may find [the DITA for Publishers Word-to-DITA framework](https://github.com/dita4publishers/org.dita4publishers.word2dita) useful.
-This packaged as a DITA Open Toolkit plugin but is really a general-purpose XML-to-DOCX framework.
+This is packaged as a DITA Open Toolkit plugin but is really a general-purpose XML-to-DOCX framework.
 It does not depend on the DITA Open Toolkit in any way.
 While it is designed to generate DITA XML it can be adapted to produce any XML format, either directly or through a DITA-to-X transform applied

 ## Release Notes

-* 1.1.3
+* 1.2.0

+  * Upgrade to POI 5.
+Addresses security issues with POI4 and makes newer POI features available for future.
+  * Support generation of MathML equations in Word.
+Thanks to Lars Marius Garshol for contributing this enhancment.
+This adds the MathML 2 and 3 RNG grammars for use with the SWPX grammar.
+For validation, use the simplewpml-mathml3.rng or -mathml2.rng files as the top-level grammar.
+Requires that you get the MATHML2OOML.XSL from a Microsoft Office distribution if you want to use XSLT to convert MathML into OOXML.
+  * Various test case refinements
   * Issue 82: Handle specified-but-empty @height and @width attribute

 * 1.1.2